nus-cs2113-AY2324S2/ip/docs/README.md

 - Example of usage: `todo one hour running`
     - Expected outcome:
       ```plaintext
-      Got it.
+      Great!
 I've added this task:
       [T][ ] one hour running
       Now you have 1 task in the list.
       ```